Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Time needed: 2 days

-Lake Maninjau is a crater lake based in a hilly bowl of rice terraces, accessible by a road with 44 hairpin turns.
+Lake Maninjau is a crater lake surrounded by peaceful rice terraces.
+It’s only accessible by a road with 44 hairpin turns.

-The Puncak Lawang viewpoint is an unmissable spot above the lake.
-You can’t swim in the lake due to the fish farms, but I count it as my second-favourite destination in Sumatra.
+You can’t swim in the lake due to the fish farms, but I still count it as my second favourite destination in Sumatra.
+If you want to visit, check out my Maninjau Lake guide.

 4. Sikabu